usdot-its-jpo-data-portal/lambda-ingest-dtg-metric/README.md

 # Project Description

-This repository contains a lambda function for ingesting usage metrics relating to ITS DataHub's assets on data.transportation.gov.
+This repository contains a lambda function for ingesting usage metrics relating to ITS DataHub's assets on data.transportation.gov and datahub.transportation.gov.
 The metrics are ingested into ITS DataHub's Elasticsearch database for display on ITS DataHub.

+For more information on the Socrata metrics, please see Socrata's support articles for [Socrata Site Analytics](https://support.socrata.com/hc/en-us/articles/360045612793-Socrata-Site-Analytics) and [Site Analytics: Asset Access](https://support.socrata.com/hc/en-us/articles/360051223314).

 # Prerequisites